HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/advanced-run-guides/running-with-docker-locally.md

 In this command, we run the Docker container, creating a volume and mounting (`-v`) your code and project directories into the container.
 Creating a volume and mounting it to a container basically allocates space in Docker for it to mirror - and have read and write access - to files on your local machine ;

-The folder with the flepiMoP code `<dir2>` will be on the path `flepimop` within the Docker environment, while the project folder will be at the path `drp. ;
+The folder with the flepiMoP code `<PROJECT_PATH>` will be on the path `flepimop` within the Docker environment, while the project folder will be at the path `drp. ;

 {% hint style="success" %}
 You now have a local Docker container installed, which includes the R and Python versions required to run flepiMop with all the required packagers already installed ;